-John Swinney was appointed Deputy First Minister and Cabinet Secretary for Education and Skills in May 2016.
+John Swinney was appointed Deputy First Minister and Cabinet Secretary for Covid Recovery in May 2021.

 The Deputy First Minister forms part of the Scottish Cabinet and is responsible for: